 6. Intensify the tan

 If you didn’t quite get the level of tan you were after, then you can always fake it right?
 There are many fantastic intensifier lotions and oils available on the market which are made to deepen your tan, giving your skin a natural looking glow and complementing your real colour.
 Perhaps also substitute your daily body moisturiser for a nourishing gradual tanning lotion which you can apply straight after the holiday giving you a deeper, more intense glow, without looking fake.
+If you prefer a quick and effective option, consider airbrush tanning or uv tanning services, which provide a customizable and sunless tan for a natural-looking bronzed skin tone.

 7. Bronze it up